Imbernoulli/jload/README.md

 # jload

-A simple utility to load a list of dictionaries from JSON or JSONL files, with automatic format detection.
+A simple utility to load and save lists of dictionaries from/to JSON and JSONL files, with automatic format detection.

 ## Installation